| Anticipatory irrigation This is the sound track from the video

 predictor corrector which is build into a simple software program.
 So

-We need to know the amount of water the plants are
+let us see how this works.
+BASIC THEORY We need to know the amount of water the plants are

+using, and the maximum allowable deficit in the soil.
 These are site specific so we have to measure them.
+We cannot measure them directly but we can learn

+them by monitoring the site.
 We make the best estimate of the crop factor and

+allowable deficit, erring on the side of caution.
 We measure the evaporation and make a best estimate

 of current deficit from evaporation and the current crop factor, compare

 with allowable deficit and decide whether to irrigate or not.
+After irrigating we measure either soil moisture or

 irrigation depth and use this data to adjust the current crop factor.
+When the crop factor is stable we can measure onset

-This is the home menu and let us imagine we are in
+of plant stress to determine the allowable deficit.
+Software overview This is the home menu and let us imagine we are in

 mid cycle, we irrigated some time ago and entered all the irrigation,